webauthz/handbook/README.md

 ## Application

-The application determines (automatically or via configuration) the following URI, which it will share with the authorization server during registration:
+The application determines (automatically or via configuration) the following URIs, which it will share with the authorization server during registration and access
+requests:

+* Client Origin URI (at registration)
-* Grant Redirect URI
+* Grant Redirect URI (for each access request)

 After the user grants or denies the access request, the authorization server will redirect the user to the Grant Redirect URI, with query parameters that vary depending on the user's selection.

+The Grant Redirect URI origin must match the registered Client Origin URI.

 ## Authorization Server